Zen0x7/Boosted/README.md

 Shipshape and lightweight debian based docker image prepared and ready to build C++ and Boost Asio and Beast applications.

-## Production ready
+## Disclaimer

-This image has been built to be used in production environment as boost and extras are compiled using release option.
+This image has been built to be used (at moment) in CI environment with testing purposes.